 Some other complaints regarding the efficiency of the security forces talk about a diversion from the real trade.
 Despite local and international investigations and operation to seize the shipments transiting the country, an estimated amount of 30 tons of cocaine crosses the country yearly.
 According to Transparency International, Guinea-Bissau is ranked 178th out of 180 countries in corruption.
 The country’s score is 16 out of 100, with 0 meaning highly corrupt and 100 meaning very clean.
 There are no signs that the political unrest or the overall poverty will end soon.

 This takes the problem to a new level, where concerns about cooperation between drug lords and terrorist organizations arise.
 It has already been discovered that local traffickers are linked to regional extremist militants such as the Islamic State in Greater Sahara and al-Qaeda.
-The Islamists are buying narcotics from drug cartels in Latin America to fund their causes and therefore use the Guinea Bissau smugglers to ship the cargos to the Maghreb or Northern Mali.
+The Islamists are buying narcotics from drug cartels in Latin America to fund their causes and therefore use the Guinea-Bissau smugglers to ship the cargos to the Maghreb or Northern Mali.
 Local politicians are also believed to be part of the business.
-Some of them have already been arrested for direct involvement in narcotics trafficking, including a former three-times president – João Bernardo “Nino” Vieira, who ended up being assassinated by his former business partners.
+Some of them have already been arrested for direct involvement in drug trafficking, including a former three-times president of Guinea-Bissau, João Bernardo “Nino” Vieira, who ended up being assassinated by his former business partners.

 Image: Pixabay (link)